 Make-ahead option

-Another bonus point: since this avocado chutney is DAIRY-FREE, it keeps well and can be refrigerated for even a week.
+Another bonus point: Since this avocado chutney is DAIRY-FREE, it keeps well and can be refrigerated for even a week.
 The lemon juice helps the chutney stay FRESH and GREEN, too!
-When you have an abundance of avocados, just double or triple this sauce and store it for different recipes.

 What to serve this chaat chutney with